8699STrs15) is the backtest's "code" and

 positions).
 If the SOS must match a minimum number of screens, that

-stocks to select, it's preceded by a lowercase "l" (that's
+stocks to select, it's preceded by a lowercase "l

 many testers.